Galapagos Whale Shark Project Update

 Ways to get involved

 Worryingly, especially after Hope’s disappearance, all three whale sharks have been in areas of high fishing pressure whilst migrating.
 These findings show the importance of shielding Galapagos’ precious marine life from the threats of industrial fishing.
 We don’t want to see animals like Coco, Nemo and Johanita meet the same fate as Hope.
-Please help us protect endangered whale sharks and other threatened marine species by donating to our Fund for Hope today.
+Please help us protect endangered whale sharks and other threatened marine species by donating to GCT today.